aws-samples/aws-iot-device-provisioning-via-sideload-reg-codes-with-s3-upload/README.md

 ## Summary

-This sample provides an end-to-end demo of using a one-time use, short expiry registration code to provision devices by sideloading the registration code via a local web service running on the device.
+This sample provides an end-to-end demo of using a single-use, short expiry registration code to provision devices by sideloading the registration code via a local web service running on the device.
 The device can then use that registration code to authenticate itself and initialize the provisioning process.
 This solves a common use-case of transferring trust from an authenticated user to a device so the device can provision itself asynchronously.